twilark/queercode/README.md

 - Your images **must** be `.png` or `.svg` format
 - Filenames become shortcodes automatically: `bisexual_flag.png` → `:bisexual_flag:` Autocomplete triggers only after typing at least one character after `:`
 - These shortcodes can be safely changed, but user is responsible for ensuring unique entries
-- Emoji rendering is not available within codeblocks (suggestions will show for inline code)
+- Emoji rendering in Live Preview modes is not always predictable
 - Custom entries in `emoji-map.json` should not be overwritten even if the map must be regenerated
-- **Not all emojis are covered, and some will never be.** Please see Mutant Standard documentation
+- **Not all emojis are covered, and some will never be.** Please see Mutant Standard documentation for more information

 ---

 ## 📋 Roadmap / TODO

-- [ ] Expand plugin settings to allow user control over `emoji-map.json` generation within Obsidian
+- [ ] Generate and control `emoji-map.json` from plugin settings GUI in Obsidian
-- [ ] Allow user settings to expand or restrict context usage (e.g. within codeblocks)
+- [ ] Significantly improve stability of rendering in Live Preview
-- [ ] Support combined emoji+label syntax (e.g., `:emoji::label:`)
+- [ ] Refactor for maintainability + testing
-- [ ] Drag-and-drop UI to manage emoji packs in plugin settings
+- [ ] Toggle plugin context (e.x.: restrict within codeblocks) for suggester and renderers
-- [ ] Skintone selection for humanoid emojis during map generation
+- [ ] Skintone & hand part default/fallback selection for humanoid emojis during map generation
+- [ ] Drag-and-drop UI for managing multiple asset packs
+- [ ] Combined emoji+modifier syntax (e.g., `:emoji::modifier:`) to apply dynamic, inline styling/behaviors
+- [ ] Support `.gif` and `.webp` files

 ---

 ## Credits

-- [MutantStandard](https://mutant.tech/) is the phenomenal work of Caius Nocturne
+- Assets: [MutantStandard](https://mutant.tech/) is the phenomenal work of Caius Nocturne
 - EditorSuggest utilizes [fuzzysort](https://github.com/farzher/fuzzysort)
-- Plugin skeleton based on Obsidian plugin + esbuild boilerplate

 ## License